Burke Jackson

-Burke Jackson (born December 14, 1949) is an American politician and rancher from Gillette, Wyoming who served in the Wyoming House of Representatives, representing the 52nd legislative district of Wyoming from 2004 to 2006 as a Republican.
+Burke Jackson (born December 14, 1949) is an American politician and rancher from Gillette, Wyoming, who served in the Wyoming House of Representatives, representing the 52nd district of Wyoming from 2004 to 2006 as a Republican.

 Early life and education

-Jackson was born in Gillette, Wyoming on December 14, 1949.
+Jackson was born in Gillette, Wyoming, on December 14, 1949.
 He attended Campbell County High School and Casper College, graduating from the former with a degree.

 Career

 Jackson served in the Wyoming House of Representatives from 2004 until 2006, representing the 52nd legislative district of Wyoming as a Republican.
-During his time in office, Jackson served on the Select Committee on Legislative Facilities and the Education Commission of the States, in addition to the following committees.
+During his time in office, Jackson served on the Select Committee on Legislative Facilities and the Education Commission of the States, in addition to the following standing committees: